-5 Under the State Engineering Works Act 1984 s.
+6 Under the State Engineering Works Act 1984 s.
 39 a reference to the State Implement and Engineering Works in a written law is to be read, deemed and taken to refer to the State Engineering Works of Western Australia established by the State Engineering Works Act 1984.
 The State Engineering Works Act 1984 was repealed by the State Engineering Works Repeal Act 1988.

-6 Marginal notes referring to other legislation have been omitted from this reprint.
+7 Marginal notes referring to other legislation have been omitted from this reprint.

+8 The State Trading Concerns Act Amendment Act (No. 2) 1932 was repealed before it commenced by the Statute Law Revision Act 2006 s.
+3(1).